PREPRUFE® 300R & 160R Membranes Data Sheet (US Version)

 Pouring of Concrete

-IMPORTANT: Prior to pouring concrete, ensure the plastic release liner is completely removed from all areas of PREPRUFE® membrane and PREPRUFE® Tape.
+Ensure the plastic release liner is removed from all areas of PREPRUFE® 300R & 160R Membrane and Tape.

-It is recommended that concrete be poured within 56 days (42 days in hot climates) of installation of the membrane.
-Following proper ACI guidelines, concrete must be placed carefully and consolidated properly to avoid damage to the membrane.
+Under most climatic conditions concrete should be poured within 56 days of membrane installation.
+Where ambient temperatures will exceed 38°C (100ºF) for more than a total of 7 days, concrete should be placed within 42 days of installation of the membrane.
+Concrete must be placed and compacted carefully to avoid damage to the Membrane.
 Never use a sharp object to consolidate the concrete.

 Removal of Formwork